dpriskorn/LexUse/README.md

+# Warning
+This is a quick alpha version.
+Development continues in the [LexUtils repo](https://github.com/egils-consulting/LexUtils) and this repo will soon be archived.
+See all tool ideas from the author here: https://www.wikidata.org/wiki/User:So9q/Tool_ideas

 # LexUse
 Scripts used to find and add usage examples to Wikidata Lexemes.
 All scripts here are licensed under GPL-v3 or later unless they are snippets from someone